This article discusses the sources and methods behind the "How much did Apollo cost?" resource.

 Running all the numbers on the annual cost data spanning 1960 - 1973, you get this:

 |original $||Adjusted 2019 $||Relative GDP $|

 |Development & Operations||3.1 billion||28.7 billion||66.9 billion|

 |Construction of Facilities, Salaries, & Overhead||5.2 billion||54.8 billion||136.2 billion|

 |Robotic Lunar Program||907.0 million||10.3 billion||26.1 billion|

 |Total Lunar Effort||28.0 billion||288.1 billion||702.3 billion|

+How much did the Apollo program cost?
 Costs of the Apollo lunar effort, adjusted for inflation to 2019 dollars using the NNSI and relative GDP share.
-Detailed numbers are available in the source data.
-Source data.
+Inflation adjustment values will change in the future, see updates and details in the source data.

 To summarize: the entire lunar effort (with robotic missions and Gemini included) would cost $288 billion in today's dollars.
 If the U.S. prioritized a space project financially the same way it did with Apollo the 1960s, the nation would have to spend $702 billion to account for an equivalent share of GDP.